RTEMS/rtems-docs/user/start/depend.rst

 POSIX emulation shells to run configure scripts that come with various open source packages such as `gcc` so they form an important and valued part of the environment we describe here.
-The output of this procedure forms the tools you use during your application development and they do not depend the emulation DLLs.
+The output of this procedure forms the tools you use during your application development and they do not depend on the emulation DLLs.

 The performance of the compiler is as good as you can have on Windows and the